efroemling/ballistica/docs/ba_module.md

 that it works around an issue where a reference loop is created if an exception is thrown due to an invalid value.
 Since we disable the cyclic garbage collector for most of the time, such loops can lead to our objects sticking around longer than we want.
-This workaround is not perfect in that the destruction happens in the next cycle, but it is better than never.
 This issue has been submitted to Python as a bug so hopefully we can remove this eventually if it gets fixed: https://bugs.python.org/issue42248</p>